suchitbhayani/semlib-project/README.md

 ---

 ## File organization
-`abstract` directory has code and parameter configurations for the research abstract review data approach.
+`abstract` directory has code and parameter configurations for the research abstract data approach.
 You can configure parameters in `abstract/abstract_params.json`.

-`dialogue` directory has code and parameter configurations for the patient-doctor conversation data approach.
-There are currently no parameters to configure.
+`dialogue` directory has code for the patient-doctor conversation data approach.
+There are currently no parameters to configure for this approach.

 ---